2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/razor-component.md

 Visit the [App Catalog](xref:AppsCatalog) where almost all apps use Razor.
 There you can find hundreds of examples.

-## Objects Added by 2sxc in Razor Templates
+## Objects Added by 2sxc in Razor Components / Templates

 1. [App](xref:HowTo.DynamicCode.App) - the current App and all it's data
 1. Content ([DynamicEntity](xref:HowTo.DynamicCode.Entity)) - primary and often the only content-item in the [Data](xref:HowTo.DynamicCode.Data) for this template